-San Miguel Foods' operating income dropped 17% to P5.2 billion in 2020 owing primarily to the impact of the pandemic on revenues and operating expenses.
+Operating income dropped by 17% to P5,185 million in 2020 primarily due to the impact of the pandemic on revenues and operating expenses.

-Protein

-The Protein segment, consisting of the Magnolia Chicken and Monterey Meats businesses, was most affected by the pandemic, with revenues declining by 10%.
-Many of our food service customers, including fastfood chains and lechon manok outlets, were forced to close during the ECQ.
-This resulted in a build-up of frozen chicken inventory in the second quarter.
-We responded by implementing aggressive move-out plans, dropping chicken prices, and using our community resellers to push volumes and help bring down inventory levels.
-In March, we had less than 200 community resellers.
-This number grew to 13,000 by end-December, accounting for 11% of our volumes in 2020.
-Volumes posted double-digit growth in the fourth quarter, buoyed by seasonal demand and incremental sales from community resellers.
-Chicken prices likewise improved starting October and reached around P125/kilo in December.

-Revenues of our Monterey Meats business dropped as restrictions on the movement of pork were imposed by some local governments, to combat African Swine Fever.
+- The Protein segment, consisting of the Magnolia Chicken and Monterey Meats businesses, was most affected by the pandemic as revenues declined by 10%.
+Many of the foodservice customers, including fast food chains and "lechon manok" outlets, were forced to close shop during the ECQ.
+This resulted in a massive buildup of frozen chicken inventory in the second quarter, which pushed down prices.
+In response, aggressive move-out plans were implemented, such as developing alternative trade channels, notably community resellers, to push volumes and help bring down inventory.
+Poultry volumes in the fourth quarter posted double-digit growth quarter-on-quarter, buoyed by a moderate uptick during the holiday season and incremental sales from alternative channels, particularly community resellers which accounted for 11% of total volumes in 2020.
+From 192 community resellers in March, it expanded to over 13,000 by end-December and this is still expanding.
+Chicken prices likewise improved since October and reached around P125/kilo in December.
+Meanwhile, the Monterey Meats business experienced lower revenues brought about by the restrictions on the movement of pork imposed by some local governments to combat African Swine Fever. - Animal Nutrition and Health segment revenues registered a slight decrease of 2% due to the continuing effects of the African Swine Fever which affected hog feeds sales.
+Proving to be a reliable supplier during the ECQ and able to implement more competitive selling prices has allowed the business to grab market share.
+Volumes ended slightly higher than the previous year, registering robust growth in free range fowl, duck and aquatic feeds, as customers opted for superior product quality produced in the new feed mills. - Prepared and Packaged Food segment, composed of the processed meats, dairy, spreads, ice cream, biscuits and coffee businesses, posted 10% revenue growth as restricted living led to more in-home cooking and consumption.
+This pushed demand for breakfast items and benefitted the premium processed meats, margarine, cheese, and pancake mixes which all registered double-digit growth rates.
+Our flagship product, Purefoods Tender Juicy Hotdog, saw volumes grow across all retail channels with our chicken variant Tender Juicy Chicken Hotdog registering the highest growth at 98% during the pandemic.
+Purefoods Hams and Magnolia Cheeseballs performed strongly in December as special Christmas bundles were created so that more families could celebrate despite tight budgets.

-Feeds

-The Animal Nutrition and Health segment registered a slight decrease in revenues of 2%, amid the continuing effects of the African Swine Fever on hog feeds sales.
-Nevertheless, its reliability as a supplier throughout the ECQ, and ability to provide more competitive prices, allowed the business to grab market share.
-Volumes ended slightly higher than the previous year with growth strongest in the free range fowl, duck, and aquatic feeds segments.

-Prepared and Packaged

-The Prepared and Packaged Food segment, composed of the processed meats, dairy, spreads, ice cream, biscuits, and coffee businesses, registered a 10% growth in revenues, with more consumers preparing and enjoying meals at home.

-Demand for breakfast items also increased, resulting in double-digit revenue growth for our premium processed meats, margarine, cheese, and pancake mix segments.
-Our flagship Purefoods Tender Juicy hotdogs saw volumes grow across all retail channels with our chicken variant, Tender Juicy Chicken hotdog, registering the highest growth at 98% during the pandemic.
-Purefoods hams and Magnolia cheese balls performed strongly in December as special Christmas bundles were created so that more families could celebrate despite shrinking purchasing power.

-Changes in consumer behavior and increased demand for in-home consumption driven by lockdown restrictions, gave us the opportunity to push our new products, such as our ready-to-cook Magnolia Fried Chicken, our newly-launched plant-based food products under the Veega brand, the Purefoods seafood line, and the Purefoods Heat and Eat slow-cooked viands.
-New product launches also included ready-to-eat viands under the Cook's Express and Chef's Selections brands targeted at food service outlets and home-based businesses.
+Changes in consumer behavior and increased demand for in-home food driven by lockdown restrictions, gave us opportunity to push our new products such as our ready-to-cook Magnolia Fried Chicken, our newly-launched plant-based food products under the Veega brand, the Purefoods seafood line, and the Purefoods Heat and Eat slow-cooked viands.
+New product launches also included ready-to-eat viands under the Cook Express and Chef's Selections brands targeted at foodservice outlets and home-based businesses.